 How to Do Faux Leather Painting

-See the this link for surface preparation, base coating and glazing mixing instructions if you need help with those steps.
-To better simulate real leather the base and glaze should be two shades of the same color with the glaze being the darker of the two.
+See this link for surface preparation, base coating, and glazing mixing instructions if you need help with those steps.
+To better simulate real leather, the base and glaze should be two shades of the same color with the glaze being the darker of the two.

-If you're doing a small space like a table top, coat the whole thing with glaze at once, and then roll the rag across it.
-If you're doing a larger area, coat a manageable section of a couple feet at a time and leave a border of untouched glaze along the leading edge to aid in blending the finish into another section.
+If you're doing a small space like a table top, coat the whole thing with glaze at once and then roll the rag across it.
+If you're doing a larger area, coat a manageable section of a couple feet at a time and leave a border of untouched glaze along the leading edge to aid in blending the finish into the next section.
 Roll starting at one corner and working out.

-Roll one of the rags through the glaze, all the way from one side to the other without stopping or lifting the rag.
+Roll one of the rags through the glaze all the way from one side to the other without stopping or lifting the rag.
 Lifting the rag in the middle of a run will create an unwanted pattern that may ruin the effect.
-If this happens, try to roll over the glaze again before it dries to blend the finish, otherwise, brush it out and try again.
-Rolling horizontally or vertically is optional, experiment to see which creates a more realistic leather appearance.
+If this happens, try to roll over the glaze again before it dries to blend the finish.
+Otherwise, brush it out with fresh glaze and try again.
+Rolling horizontally or vertically is optional.
+Experiment to see which creates a more realistic leather appearance.

-On large spaces roll in parallel rows, letting the end of the rag overlap each row slightly to blend them together.
-Continue until you reach the border, but don't touch it.
-Start a new section, brushing the glaze starting at the border and working out another couple of feet.
-Roll the first row on the new section letting the end of the rag overlap the first section, blending the two together.
+On large spaces like walls, roll in parallel rows letting the end of the rag overlap each row slightly to blend them together.
+Continue until you reach the glaze border, but don't touch it.
+Start a new section brushing the glaze from the border and out another couple of feet.
+Roll the first pass with the rag in the new section letting the end overlap the first section a bit to blend the two together.
 Continue with this process until you reach the end of the wall.

-When the rag becomes saturated, discard it and use a new one, a rag will probably cover several square feet before it will need to be replaced.
-Avoid letting the glaze stand for more than 10 minutes before rolling it, if a delay causes it to becomes tacky, coat the area with the brush to soften it before applying the rolling technique again.
+Avoid letting the glaze stand for more than 10 minutes before rolling it.
+If a delay causes it to becomes tacky, coat the area with the brush to soften it before applying the rolling technique again.
+When the rag becomes saturated, discard it and use a new one.
+A rag will probably cover several square feet before it will need to be replaced.

-Immediately begin dabbing at the wet glaze, go over it with the ball until you have the finish you want.
-Turn the wad frequently in your hand to avoid creating a regular pattern that would diminish the effect.
-If you don't like the finish you've created you can brush the glaze out again before it dries and try again until you find a finish you like.
+Before the glaze can dry, begin dabbing at it with the wad.
+Go over the glaze in the same place repeatedly until you have the finish you want.
+As you move across the surface, turn the wad frequently in your hand to avoid creating a regular pattern that would diminish the realistic suede effect.
+If you don't like the finish you've created, you can brush the glaze out again before it dries and try again until you find a finish you like.